Davut97/MovieDB/README.md

     - Movie description
     - An empty cast section

-# What you and your partner will build

-## Homepage

 ### Navbar
-Add a universal navbar (it appears on every page) to the home page that includes buttons that go to the following pages:
+ A universal navbar (it appears on every page) to the home page that includes buttons that go to the following pages:

 - Home button, takes you to the home page